Keyhole Angelfish

 • Temperament: Semi-aggressive

-• Same species - conspecifics: Sometimes - Male/Female pairs or small harems in tanks over 100 gallons (378 l).
+• Same species – conspecifics: Sometimes – Male/Female pairs or small harems can be kept in tanks over 100 gallons (378 l).

 • Peaceful fish (gobies, dartfish, assessors, fairy wrasses): Threat

-• Semi-Aggressive (anthias, clownfish, dwarf angels): Monitor - Will harass smaller fish like clowns and anthias.
+• Semi-Aggressive (anthias, clownfish, dwarf angels): Monitor – Will harass smaller fish like clowns and anthias if tank is only 55 gallons.
+Larger tanks, that are at least 75 gallons, with more hiding places will allow these semi-aggressive smaller fish to fair better.

 • Large Semi-Aggressive (tangs, large angels, large wrasses): Monitor - Aggressive toward fish that are similar in shape, size, or eating behavior.

-• Large Aggressive, Predatory (lionfish, groupers, soapfish): Monitor - Safe unless the fish is large enough to eat the Keyhole Angelfish.
+• Large Aggressive, Predatory (lionfish, groupers, soapfish): Monitor – Safe unless the tankmate is large enough to eat the Keyhole Angelfish.

-• Star Polyps, Organ Pipe Coral: Monitor - May pick at appendages if not well fed.
+• Star Polyps, Organ Pipe Coral: Monitor – May nip at polyps if not well fed.

 • Zoanthids - Button Polyps, Sea Mats: Threat